 (6) Once you're ready, press the Continue button.
 If there are any problems, this is when Passpack will let you know.
 If it's anything you cant figure out, just ask for help.
 If everything is ok, Passpack will take you to the next screen with a preview of your data.

 Preview & Confirm

 Make sure that the values are in the order you expect them to be.
 If so, press Continue and they will be added to your Passpack account.
 If you need to make changes, press Cancel and you can start over.

 Press the red Save my pack button - this is important.
 Once everything is properly saved, you should delete the export file from your computer.

 It is easy to import passwords into your Passpack account from most other password managers.
-Here are some links to help you get your passwords exported from your current password manager:

 Once you have exported your passwords from your old password manager follow these steps to import them into your Passpack account.

 - Open Passpack and go to your settings by selecting the settings icon in the navigation menu.

 - Expand the sidebar menu by selecting the expand icon in the top left corner.

 - Select Import from the sidebar menu.